railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Let's show an example.
-The statistical report for project tasks is `Task Analysis` which can be displayed using the menu :menuselection:`Project --> Reporting --> Tasks Analysis` when you have installed the `Project Management` module.
+The statistical report for project tasks is `Task Analysis` which can be displayed using the menu :menuselection:`Reporting --> Project --> Tasks Analysis` when you have installed the `Project Management` module.

 .. figure:: images/filter_task_analysis.png
-   :scale: 75
+   :scale: 55
    :align: center

    *Task Analysis*

-You can see the `Advanced Search View` in the light green shaded area.
+You can see the `Advanced Search View` at the top right area.

 You can filter the information of a task according to the Group by features.

-Click, for instance, the `Stage` button in Group by, and then click `Task` to analyse your tasks by stage and then by task.
+Click, for instance, the `Project` in Group by from the filter, and then click `Stage` to analyse your tasks by project and then by stages.

-This `Advanced Search View` can also be attached to any `List View` of an object and hence increase the search facility when a user looks up the record in list view.
+This `Advanced Search View` can also be attached to any `Kanban or List View` of an object and hence increase the search facility when a user looks up the record in list view.

 .. figure:: images/filter_task_list_view.png
-   :scale: 75
+   :scale: 55
    :align: center

    *Search the Tasks which are `In Progress` with Group by Project and State*